iterative/mlem.ai/content/docs/command-reference/index.md

 # Using MLEM Commands

 MLEM is a command line tool.
-Here, we provide the specifications, complete descriptions, and comprehensive usage examples for `mlem` commands.
+Here, we provide the specifications, complete descriptions, and comprehensive usage examples for different `mlem` commands.

-For a list of commands, type `mlem -h`
+For a list of all commands, type `mlem -h`

 ## Typical MLEM workflow